0rlovsky/Python---Pong-script/README.md

-This is a python script to launch the classic game of Pong via importing turtle and tinker library
+This is a python script to launch the classic game of Pong via importing turtle and tkinter library

 you will need pyton to launch the game https://www.python.org/